It4innovations/rio-toa_ls5/README.md

-# rio-toa
+# rio-toa + Landsat 5
 [![Build Status](https://travis-ci.org/mapbox/rio-toa.svg?branch=master)](https://travis-ci.org/mapbox/rio-toa)
 [![Coverage Status](https://coveralls.io/repos/github/mapbox/rio-toa/badge.svg?branch=the-sunangle-also-rises)](https://coveralls.io/github/mapbox/rio-toa?branch=the-sunangle-also-rises)

-Top Of Atmosphere (TOA) calculations for Landsat 8
+Top Of Atmosphere (TOA) calculations for Landsat 8 (and Landsat 5)

+`Note:` This is a fork since the maintainers seem to have orphaned the original repository.
+The repository at hand has one modification in addition to enable Landsat 5.

 ## Before/After
 ##### Savissivik, Greenland 2016-02-29